ldsouza/ldsouza.github.io/_posts/2025-06-15-github-copilot-maximize.md

 title: "Mastering GitHub Copilot for Maximum Productivity"
 headline: "Mastering GitHub Copilot for Maximum Productivity"
 tags:
-- GitHub Copilot
-- AI Development
+- AI
-- Coding Productivity
+- Co-Pilot
 categories:
-  - Development
-  - AI Tools
+  - AI
+  - Co-Pilot
 ---

 GitHub Copilot is far more than a fancy autocomplete tool—it's an AI-powered coding partner that can **plan, write, edit, and even execute code** for you.
 Yet, many developers barely scratch the surface of what it can do.